 When it comes to Australian cities, Brisbane is often underrated compared to the country’s other major tourist destinations.
 While travellers seek out Sydney and Melbourne, they ignore Brisbane at their own expense.
 The city is located near the gorgeous Gold Coast and Sunshine Coast of Australia.
 It is an area with some of Australia’s most splendid sights and many of them can be seen on a day’s trip from Brisbane.

-Tourists to Brisbane are spoiled for the amount of day trip destinations located near the city.
-Beautiful beaches, incredible islands, and wonderful wildlife and nature parks are all available to explore on a day away from Brisbane.
+Moreover, tourists to Brisbane are spoiled by the amount of day-trip destinations located near the city.
+Beautiful beaches, incredible islands, wonderful wildlife and nature parks are all available to explore on a day away from Brisbane.
 If you are an outdoor lover, there is plenty to see and do.
 The area’s immense walking trails are great for hiking.
 You can also visit the Australia Zoo to learn more about the country’s wildlife.
-If shopping and visiting cool cafes is your thing, then there are plenty of great places to stop off as well.
+If shopping and visiting cool cafes are your thing, then there are plenty of great places to stop off as well.

 There is something for everyone on a day trip from Brisbane.
 With so much to see and do just a few kilometres outside of Queensland city, it is no wonder that it is a popular base for travellers.

 With a name like Surfers Paradise, it has to be good, right?
 You will find the gorgeous beaches of Surfers Paradise just two hours south of Brisbane.
 Located on the Gold Coast, Surfers Paradise is a hub for tourists and surfers looking for great waves.
-The area is always filled with life and has an incredible atmosphere throughout the year.
+In addition, the area is always filled with life and has an incredible atmosphere throughout the year.